 The earliest of these sites was uncovered by Melanie McQuade at Spencer Dock, Dublin 1, which is situated along the northern quays, near the mouth of the River Liffey.
 Here a previously unrecorded Mesolithic shoreline and the remains of up to five wooden fish traps were identified.
 The traps, which were formed out of interwoven rods of hazel, with some alder also used, consisted of fences that were used to funnel fish into traps formed out of wattle baskets.
 Fish swimming in with the incoming tide would get caught in the traps and then could be retrieved by fishermen at low tide, when the structures were accessible from the shore.
 Specialist analysis indicated that relatively thin-bladed, smooth, stone axes were used to construct the fish traps, while radiocarbon dating demonstrated that they were built during the Late Mesolithic (c.
 6100-5700 cal bc).
-This makes them some of the oldest fish traps yet found in the British Isles and also in Western Europe.
+This makes them some of the oldest fish traps yet found in Western Europe.
 Melanie returned to Spencer Dock for a second phase of excavation in 2007 and uncovered more evidence for a Late Mesolithic fish trap (6000–5760 cal bc) as well as the partial remains of a Middle Neolithic one (3630–3370 cal bc).
 Thus it appears that Dublin’s earliest inhabitants may have been northsiders!

 Further west along the river at Hammond Lane, Dublin 7, the remains of a much truncated burnt mound were identified by Abi Cryerhall beneath a considerable depth of medieval deposits.
 The mound was located along the northern bank of the river Liffey and consisted of a spread of burnt stone and charcoal measuring approximately 4m long by 3.7m wide by 0.15m deep.
 No evidence for an associated trough survived and specialist analysis suggested the presence of alder, elm and blackthorn charcoal within the mound matrix.
 Radiocarbon dating indicated that the mound was Early Bronze Age in date (1938–1744 cal BC).
 Burnt mounds are enigmatic monuments and various uses have been postulated.
 They are typically located in wet places and have an associated trough or pit, which was allowed fill naturally with water.
 Hot stones were then placed within the pit to heat the water.
 After the water was heated the rocks were removed and over time this saw the growth of mounds of burnt stones, as seen at Hammond Lane.
 Traditionally it was assumed that burnt mounds or fulachta fiadha as they are also known – were used for cooking food but more recently other uses have been suggested such as bathing, dying cloth, brewing beer and as sweat houses.
 As with the Hammond Lane example, they typically date to the Bronze Age.